checkgpu/farm_image/README.md

 sudo umount /mnt
 ```

+## Running on Windows
+You an run farm on windows using WSL2.
+Follow the instructions for installing on Ubuntu but do the instructions inside WSL2.

 ## Installing ontop of existing Ubuntu

 If you cannot bootstrap a fresh image or its out of scope, you can install the deps to run farm on existing ubuntu based distros.